ethanvachon/workbook/src/reflections/wk7/quiz7.md

 **8.** What is the purpose of the `key` attribute when using `v-for` on an element?
 <!-- enter you answer in the space below -->
 ```
+It is the property that vue watches to determine what is changing in the loop.
 ```
 **9.** What is the `<slot>` element and what is it used for?
 <!-- enter you answer in the space below -->
 ```
+It is essentially just a placeholder that only takes the 'name' attribute.
+It will eventually be replaced by other code when the app runs.
 ```